Niveditasri/DeepFake_Detection/README.md

 # DeepFake_Detection
-## Table of Contents:
-- What is DeepFake?
-- Demo of the Project
-- Impact of DeepFake Videos
-- Project Objectives
-- Project Pipeline
-  - Pre-processing WorkFlow
-  - Prediction WorkFlow
-- Models Usage and their Architecture
-- Deploy
-  - Code Running Commands
-- Technologies Used
-- Conclusion
-- Team

 ## What is DeepFake?
 - DeepFakes are images or videos which have been altered to feature the face of